interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 Preconditions
 .............

-* The BTC Parachain status in the :ref:`security` component must be set to ``RUNNING:0``.
+* The BTC Parachain status in the :ref:`security` component must not be set to ``SHUTDOWN: 2``.
+* If the BTC Parachain status in the :ref:`security` component is set to ``ERROR: 1``, it must not include the error codes ``INVALID_BTC_RELAY: 2``, ``ORACLE_OFFLINE: 3``, or ``LIQUIDATION: 4``.

+.. note:: We allow to cancel pending requests.
+If the BTC Parachain is in status ``ERROR: 1`` with ``NO_DATA_BTC_RELAY: 1`` and the required BTC transaction is in a block not yet included in the BTC-Relay, the request will not be able to complete.
+In this case, this function will get called to cancel the request.

-.. todo:: Exclude a crashed exchange rate oracle failure from this - this call should be allowed even if we have no exchange rate, as it is only used in failed Issue and Replace, or in successful Redeem and Replace.
+.. .. todo:: Exclude a crashed exchange rate oracle failure from this - this call should be allowed even if we have no exchange rate, as it is only used in failed Issue and Replace, or in successful Redeem and Replace.
 The check for an up-an-running exchange rate oracle is handled separately in each of these protocols, if necessary.

-.. todo:: I suppose it should always be possible to exit the system?
+.. .. todo:: I suppose it should always be possible to exit the system?

-.. comment:: [Alexei] Unfortunately, not really.
+.. .. comment:: [Alexei] Unfortunately, not really.
 We need an up-and-running BTC-Relay to prevent Vaults from getting slashed when Redeem or Replace are triggered.

 Function Sequence